-Dr. Ullrich will arrive at your home in her grey Subaru Forrester.
+Dr. Ullrich will arrive at your home in her own vehicle.
 If she is running early or late, she will call you directly at the phone number you provided.
 Otherwise, she should arrive at your home within 15 minutes of your scheduled appointment.
-She will be wearing Heart’s Companion green or blue smock.

 Paperwork & Payment